SOLQ: Segmenting Objects by Learning Queries: Method

 \subsection{Discussion}

-Whereas our SOLQ shares similarities with MEInst \cite{zhang2020meinst} and DCT-Mask \cite{shen2020dct} in the compression coding of spatial mask, the main differences are described as follows.
+Whereas our SOLQ shares similarities with MEInst \cite{zhang2020meinst}, DCT-Mask \cite{shen2020dct} and ISTR \cite{hu2021istr} in the compression coding of spatial mask, the main differences are described as follows.
 SOLQ produces the instance masks together with the instance class and the location in a parallel way.
 It aims to learn an unified query representation for better multi-task learning.
 The predictions of three sub-tasks are all obtained in a regression manner.
 Also, SOLQ is an end-to-end instance segmentation framework without any post-processes, like NMS.
 In contrast, DCT-Mask encodes the instance masks based on the RoI features cropped by the bounding boxes from detection branch.
-The mask encoding in MEInst requires extra optimization process to obtain the optimal project matrix for reconstructing spatial masks.
-Besides, both DCT-Mask and MEInst are not learned in an end-to-end manner.
+The mask encoding in MEInst and ISTR requires extra optimization process to obtain the optimal project matrix for reconstructing spatial masks.
+So they are not learned in an end-to-end manner.
+Also, our concurrent work, QueryInst \cite{queryinst2021} performs instance segmentation in an end-to-end fashion based on Sparse RCNN \cite{sun2021sparsercnn}.
+The overall architecture mainly follows `detect-then-segment' paradigm.
+The features cropped by bounding boxes interact with the updated queries to generate the segmentation masks.